 - We send a welcome packet — This detailed document teaches the client how to use our project management tool, submit content, schedule calls, and give feedback that we can actually use

-- The client joins our project management system — Inside they can see what we’re working on, see what they’ve been assigned, and keep everything organized
+- The client joins our project management system or client portal — Inside they can see what we’re working on, see what they’ve been assigned, and keep everything organized

 - The client is onboard — Work on the project can officially begin!

 Whew, that’s a lot of steps, I know.
 But as you can see, at each step the potential client learns about how you’ll work together, then becomes a client, and by the end, you have everything you need, and the client knows what’s going on!

 It may seem like a small thing, but without clearly defined processes, you might miss a step causing extra back-and-forth, or the client might not understand what’s happening, causing frustration and a potential nightmare client situation.

 Your process might look different, and that’s okay, the important thing is that you have one, and you repeat it with each client so that nothing slips through the cracks.

 I know, I know.
 Why go to the work of outlining a process and then not follow it?